botlabs-gg/yagpdb-docs-v2/content/docs/welcome/introduction.md

 #### Improving the Bot

-Additionally, you can contribute to YAGPDB itself by submitting pull requests to the [GitHub repository](https://botlabs-gg/yagpdb) if you are feeling comfortable with [Go](https://golang.org/).
+Additionally, you can contribute to YAGPDB itself by submitting pull requests to its [GitHub repository](https://github.com/botlabs-gg/yagpdb) if you are feeling comfortable with [Go](https://golang.org/).

 Please take a closer look at the [contributing guidelines](https://github.com/botlabs-gg/yagpdb/blob/master/CONTRIBUTING.md) to increase the chances of your pull request being accepted; a good starting point is also to implement highly-upvoted